GuanceCloud/datakit/internal/man/docs/en/datakit-update.md

 service cron restart
 ```

-If the installation is successful and an update is attempted, you can see logs like the following in `update_log`:
+If the installation is successful and an upgrade is attempted, you can see logs like the following in `upgrade_log`:

 ```
 2021-05-10T09:49:06.083+0800 DEBUG	ota-update datakit/main.go:201	get online version...